Read about our advocacy efforts, and contribute! Contact us with your ideas and initiatives:

 Michael Hendricks, McGill University

 David Kaplan, U of Toronto

 Doug Zochodne, U of Alberta

 Anastassia Voronova, U of Toronto Liaison to CSMB

-CAN is participating in a Neuroscience luncheon, organised with Research Canada for the Health research caucus on Parliament Hill on February 13th 2017.
-During this event, Beverley Orser and Charles Bourque will deliver lectures to showcase great examples of how investment in basic research can and does lead to improved treatment strategies.
+CAN participated in a Neuroscience luncheon, organised with Research Canada for the Health research caucus on Parliament Hill on February 13th 2017.
+During this event, Beverley Orser and Charles Bourque delivered lectures to showcase great examples of how investment in basic research can and does lead to improved treatment strategies.

 Dear CAN Members,

 The federal budget for 2017 is being finalized right now.
 We encourage you to send an email to Prime Minister Trudeau and Finance Minister Bill Morneau to urge them to increase the CIHR budget.
 As you know, Project Grants are expected to have a 7-8% success rate unless the CIHR budget is significantly increased by the current government.
 It is very important to let the government know about the dire situation our labs are facing.
 These emails do matter!
 Please, send your letter and encourage your colleagues to do the same.

 You can use this model letter that you can modify and send.